rentalita/django-collector/README.md

-Django Collector -- collects emails
+Django Collector -- collects email addresses
 ===

-Django Collector is a django application that is used to collect emails.
-The typical use case is a start-up that is in the pre-launch phase and wants to know whom they should send an email to when the site launches.
+Django Collector is a django application that is used to collect email addresses.
+The typical use case is a start-up that is in the pre-launch phase and wants to collect email addresses so that a launch notice may be sent out.

-Django Collector is unique in that is provides a mechanism for people to delete their emails from the list of collected e-mails.
+Django Collector is unique in that is provides a mechanism for people to delete their email addresses before the launch notice is sent out.

 Full data portability at all times!

 ## BUILD